healexsystems/Healex.HL7-V2-Anonymizer/README.md

 ## Motivation

-The project was build to enable data stewards and scientists to share HL7v2 sample messages without identifiable data.
+The project was built to enable data stewards and scientists to share HL7v2 sample messages without identifiable data.

 ## How to use?